 Border Ranges National Park

-Rosewood loop is a medium length, easy walk through lush rainforest, and is a lovely spot for a picnic and swim in Border Ranges National Park near Queensland.
+Rosewood loop is a medium extension to the easy Palm Forest walk through lush rainforest, and is a lovely spot for a picnic and swim in Border Ranges National Park near Queensland.

 - 6km loop